chillexistence/DerbyNet-Photo-Kiosk/README.md

 5. The camera captures the photo.
 6. The image is automatically cropped.
 7. The photo is uploaded to DerbyNet.
+8. Kiosk shows the uploaded image on DerbyNet and racer's name & car name.
-8. The kiosk resets and waits for the next racer.
+9. The kiosk resets and waits for the next racer.

 The entire process typically takes **10–20 seconds per racer**.